Shakthii27/Event-Management-System/README.md

 ## Event Management System

-- This project is an MVP for an Event Management System, built using Python (Flask) and SQL.
+- The Event Management System is a web-based project developed using Python (Flask) for the backend and Supabase (PostgreSQL) for database management.
+It is designed to streamline event creation, registration, and participant management while providing a visually engaging and interactive user interface.
-- It allows users to create accounts, manage events, generate shareable registration links, and collect participant details and store it in database.
+The system combines a clean frontend experience with a structured backend workflow, enabling organisers to create events, generate registration links, and manage participants efficiently.
-- The application uses a modern user interface to make the experience visually engaging, while keeping the backend logic simple and easy to understand.

 ## Overview

-- The system supports user authentication, where users can either log in with an existing account or create a new account from the same page.
+- The system supports user authentication, allowing users to sign up and log in to access a personalized dashboard.
+By default, users are registered as participants, with the option to upgrade to an organiser role from the profile section.
+User data and event information are securely stored in a Supabase-hosted PostgreSQL database.

-- Authentication is handled using Flask sessions, ensuring that only logged-in users can access the dashboard and create events.
-- Once logged in, users can create events by providing basic details such as the event name, date, time, and venue.
+Logged-in users can create events by entering essential details such as event name, date, time, and venue.
+Once created, events automatically appear on the dashboard under the “All Events” section.
+Each event generates a unique, shareable registration link that can be distributed to participants.

-- These events are stored consequently in an SQL database and can be viewed anytime from the dashboard or the View Events page.
-- Each event automatically generates a unique, shareable registration link.
-This link can be sent to participants, who can register for the event without needing to create an account.
-- Participants provide their name, phone number, and email address, which are then stored securely in the database.
-- After successful registration, participants are shown a clear confirmation page indicating that their spot has been reserved.
+Participants can register for an event without creating an account by simply providing their email address.
+Upon successful registration, the system generates a unique ticket ID and a QR code.
+This QR code, along with the event details, is emailed to the participant and can be used for verification during the event.

+Additional features include a profile section for viewing user information and upgrading roles, secure logout functionality, and an interactive chatbot integrated into the interface to enhance user engagement.
+All registrations, events, and user interactions are managed through Supabase, ensuring reliable data storage and accessibility.